-It’s where our new leisure tourists will descend, as will the continuing growing number of business travelers — spots that include dozens of quaint, niche and thematic hotels, hostels and poshtels that Charlotte does not offer today, at least not yet enough to house the number of travelers we are sure to attract.
+It’s where our new leisure tourists will descend, as will the continuing growing number of business travelers.
+This includes the spots mentioned above — dining, entertainment, museums, music, art, nature, more! — plus dozens of quaint, niche and thematic hotels, hostels and poshtels that Charlotte does not offer today, at least not yet enough to house the number of travelers we are sure to attract.

 The spots, both organic and master-planned, should also be layered with a series of places designed to be iconic — as in colorful and sculptural, at times dramatic to the eye, always functional, definitely memorable — some full of amenities, all interconnected in a vibrant, authentic, human-scale urban architecture that defines the unique New South experience that is lived in Charlotte as in no other place in the region.